kunlin0814/MC_subtyping/README.md

-# Mammary tumor subtyping
+# Subtyping Canine Mammary Tumors with Selected Genes using Machine Learning Models

 ## Description

+The goal of this project is to utilize machine learning methods to identify the most relevant genes for subtyping human breast cancer.
+These relevant genes can also be employed to subtype canine mammary tumors, enabling a comparative oncology analysis.

-This project implements a pipeline consisting of five steps to analyze RNA-seq expression data and build a random forest model.
+The project implements a pipeline consisting of five steps to analyze RNA-seq expression data from the TCGA dataset.
+The pipeline aims to select the most relevant genes and evaluate their effectiveness in subtyping mammary tumors in dogs.

 ## Pipeline Steps

-The whole pipeline involved 5 steps, but this script included the last four steps in the whole pipeline.
+The pipeline consists of the following five steps:

-1. **Step1**: Use Combat to perform batch effect correction on the expression data.
+1. **Step 1**: Batch Effect Correction: Apply Combat to perform batch effect correction on the expression data.

-2. **Step2**: Identify Differential Gene expression.
+2. **Step 2**: Differential Gene Expression: Identify differentially expressed genes.

-3. **Step3**: Perform feature selection using the Boruta method in a random forest model.
+3. **Step 3**: Feature Selection: Perform gene (feature) selection using the Boruta method with differentially expressed genes in a random forest model.
 The process is repeated 50 times.

-4. **Step4**: Create a random forest model and evaluate its performance in a training set.
+4. **Step 4**: Model Creation: Build a random forest model and evaluate its performance on a training set.

-5. **Step5**: Evaluate the model performance using the feature genes identified in Step3.
+5. **Step 5**: Model Validation: Evaluate the performance of the model using the feature genes identified in Step 3.

 ## Usage